SimonPadbury/baselayer/_src/typography.md

 ### Base/Prose Typeface Example Toggle

-The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `var(--base)` and `var(--prose)` in this main content column.
-If you are not looking at these docs on a phone or narrow screen, you’ve probably noticed it already in the sidebar.
-But here's another button that does the same:
+The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content column.
+If you are not looking at these docs on a phone or narrow window, then you’ve probably noticed it already in the left sidebar.
+But here’s another button that does the same:

 <button id="font-toggle" class="bgblue bg600 h:bg700">&nbsp;typeface</button>